vegaprotocol/documentation/docs/concepts/trading-on-vega/fees-rewards.md

 sidebar_position: 3
 title: Fees and trading rewards
 hide_title: false
-description: Trades can incur fees as well as get rewards.
+description: Trades can incur fees as well as gain rewards.
 ---

 import NetworkParameter from '@site/src/components/NetworkParameter';

-The Vega trading fee structure incentivises passive trading (placing orders on the order book), providing liquidity, and running the network infrastructure.
+Participants in the Vega network who place orders on the order book, provide liquidity and run the network infrastructure receive the fees that are paid on filled trades and transfers.
 The protocol does not charge gas fees for interacting with the network.

-In addition, any participant can fund accounts that reward traders for their activity in a market, including those who 'take' prices off the order book.
-Those rewards only exist when a party is funding them, and can be set per market and per activity type (or metric).
+You can offset some of those fees, or earn even more, by receiving rewards based on trading activity.
+Rewards can be funded by anyone, and can be in any asset.
+You can see what rewards are currently available on [vega.xyz ↗](https://vega.xyz/rewards).

+Learn about the [fee structure](#trading-fees) and [trading rewards](#trading-rewards) below.

 ## Trading fees
 The Vega protocol does not charge gas fees, but rather has a fee structure that rewards participants who fill essential roles in a decentralised system.